top of page

 Example: If your dog cannot calmly stay on a place bed while you move freely around the home, expecting it to handle hours alone is unrealistic.

+Crates are tools, not cures.
 For some dogs, a properly introduced crate adds clarity and containment.
 For others, especially dogs already in panic mode, confinement increases stress dramatically.

 The question is not “should I crate?”
 The question is “can my dog emotionally handle confinement right now?”
+That answer must come before any crate decision.

 There is no shortcut for separation anxiety.
 Sustainable improvement comes from layered work:

-1. Structure at home
+1. Structure at Home

 Dogs thrive when rules are clear and consistent.
 Boundaries reduce uncertainty, and uncertainty fuels anxiety.